bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 * At the conclusion of the book (12:8)

 Indeed, the key word in this book is "vanity."
 It occurs 35 times in 29 verses.
 It means "futility, uselessness, nothingness."
-But a key phrase to be noted is "under the sun".
+But a key phrase to be noted is "under the sun."
 It is found 29 times in 27 verses.
 It suggests that this message of vanity is true when one looks at life purely from an earthly perspective.
 Leave God and eternity out of the equation, and life is truly vanity!

 ## Contents

 The 12 Chapters of this book contains the reflections and experiences of someone whose mind is in conflict over the problems of life.
 What value or purpose is there for living?

-After speaking of his disillusionments, he presents a materialistic veiw of life where there is nothing better than the carnal enjoyment of the pleasures of life.
+After speaking of his disillusionments, he presents a materialistic view of life where there is nothing better than the carnal enjoyment of the pleasures of life.

 Throughout the book the writer is struggling with this as though he would utter profound truths, he would often return to the materialistic theme.
 Koheleth is in conflict in his own mind throughout the book that thought he speaks great truths at time, he'll revisit the value of materialism and pleasure.
 He is struggling and confused himself until the final conclusion in 12:13.
 We live in an age of confusion.
 We must have our answer ready.